 After I returned from my 100th bathroom visit, I was cornered by Norm whom was swigging from two champagne bottles while telling me his life story.
-Becky turns to me and says she cannot believe I have made it this far.
-It is after eleven and I have not fallen asleep yet.
-The fact that I keep going outside to get a slap in the face with the cold night air has helped.
-I may have also found a wine cellar in the hotel during my travels.
-I may have tried to unlock the door with my hotel room key but discovered it does not work on the wine cellar door much to my disappointment.
+Becky turned to me and said she could not believe I had made it this far.
+It was after eleven and I had not fallen asleep yet.
+The fact that I kept going outside to get a slap in the face with the cold night air had helped.
+I also found a wine cellar in the hotel during my travels.
+I may have tried to unlock the door with my hotel room key but discovered it did not work on the wine cellar door much to my disappointment.
 Smart move on the Mansion people's part.
 I could do some damage in there.
 It's for the best.

 I texted both my children a Happy New Years although in Oklahoma, where my daughter was, it was still an hour away.
 I began texting or responding to all my friends and family wishing everyone a Happy New Years as was everyone around me.
 I entered this New Years happy, excited and full of hope.
 Such a huge difference from the year before.